puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 }
 ```

-So, for the filter expression (`completionType == 1`), you can see that it will look inside the scope for `completionType` compare the value `0` to `1` and return false.
-Thus: the system will not post to this leaderboard.
-The [foundational expression engine](https://docs.angularjs.org/guide/expression) is the same one used by the angular project.
+So, for the filter expression of `filterExp`:  `completionType == 1`, you can see that it will look inside the scope for `completionType` compare the value `0` to `1` and return false.
+Thus: for the game I completed, the API will not post to this leaderboard.
+The [expression engine](https://docs.angularjs.org/guide/expression) is the same one used by the Angular project.

-We have two sets of possible scopes inside Puzzmo, there is the "gameplay" scope like above and a "daily" scope for expressions not tied directly to the completion of a puzzle.
-The daily scope contains the scope of all the games at which you have played that day.
+If the `filterExp` passed (or was not present), then we would use the same technique with `valueExp` to get the value for the leaderboard.

 ## Inversion of control

-This was quite a lot, both to architect, build and ship on time for April first.
+This was quite a lot to architect, build and ship on time for April first.
 We got there though, and it really represents a new set of foundational primitives for Puzzmo.

-These primitives moves control from people writing code in the API to the folks who are thinking about games every day, giving them a space for experimenting and building on ideas which don't require dev team support.
+These three system primitives (deeds/augmentations/expression strings) moves control from people who write code in the API to the folks who are thinking about games every day.
+Which I hope gives them more space for experimenting and building on ideas which don't require API team support!

 As we've grown, even as a small team of ~11, I've been acutely aware that our communication boundaries dictate a lot of how and what we build.
 A small microcosm of [Conway's law](https://en.wikipedia.org/wiki/Conway's_law) if you will, and systems like this help ensure that those boundaries are more permeable.